sirReeall/tomcat/README.md

 Requirements
 ------------

 Tomcat requires that Java is installed.
-The Tomcat requirements can be found here [link](https://tomcat.apache.org/tomcat-8.0-doc/setup.html)
+The Tomcat requirements can be found [here](https://tomcat.apache.org/tomcat-8.0-doc/setup.html)

 I have created an Ansible role that can install Java, this can be used in comination with this role.
-You can find this in either GitHub [link](https://github.com/sirReeall/java)
+You can find this in either [GitHub](https://github.com/sirReeall/java) or [Ansible-Galaxy](https://galaxy.ansible.com/sirreeall/java)

 Role Variables
 --------------